kubade220/kubade220.github.io/docs/README.md

 ## <font-awesome-icon icon="code"/> XP / Technical Skills
 *You can find here a short summary of my work experience.
 Let’s talk about it.
 I’ll be really happy to give you more details and answer your questions.*

-*As I started to study development, I’ve discovered how interested I was in System Administration / DevOps / SRE and Project Management and decided to go along with that.*
+*When I started grad school I discovered how interested I was in system administration/DevOps/SRE and project management and decided to pursue it.*

 - 2021 Fitter-service technician Dolnet Group sp zoo
 - 2018 Professional practice: IT technician